-Most importantly, I think my experience in Ghana will definitely change the type of nurse I am going to become in the near future.
+My experience in Ghana will change the type of nurse I become.

 In comparison to the UK, healthcare assistants (HCA) take on a lot of the one to one care with patients such as; personal care/toileting needs, making beds, and assisting the patients with their meals.
 Whereas in Ghana the families play such a big role as they take on all of these responsibilities.

-Most importantly, I think my experience in Ghana will definitely change the type of nurse I am going to become in the near future.
+My experience in Ghana will change the type of nurse I become.
 The experience left me feeling humbled and has made me a better person because all I can remember is that there are many people around the world whose lives are not as “easy” as mine.

 In Ghana, the day shifts are for six hours which was nice because after placement each day we would go to the different beaches in Takoradi.

 A typical week was fun-filled with going to the beaches on most days, the karaoke bar on a Friday, clubbing on a Saturday, and Sunday was a chilled day.
 In Takoradi, there are plenty of restaurants with a delicious selection of meals.
 Staying at Kakum National Park and going on a jet ski at Busua Beach were highlights of my trip.